arximboldi/lager/doc/effects.rst

 This is, an *effect* is just a procedure that takes some :cpp:class:`lager::context` as an argument.

-The *context* is parametrized over an ``Action``.
+The *context* is parametrized over an ``Action`` type.
 This allows the effect to deliver new actions by using the :cpp:func:`lager::context::dispatch` method.
-For example, if you tried to write a file in an effect, you probably want to inform the reducer back of whether this succeeded or failed by delivering actions.
-It also has an optional ``Deps`` parameter, which allows the effect to use a :ref:`dependency injection<depenecy-injection>` mechanism to get access to *services* that it might need to perform the side effects.
+For example, if you tried to write a file in an effect, you probably want to dispatch actions to inform the system about whether the operation succeeded or failed.
+The context also has an optional ``Deps`` parameter, which allows the effect to use a :ref:`dependency injection<depenecy-injection>` mechanism to get access to *services* that it might need to perform the side effects.

 To produce an effect, you can just return it from the reducer.
 In the previous section we learnt that :ref:`reducers` are functions with a